$0 Arizona IEP Meeting Prep Checklist

 The Procedural Safeguards Notice

-At every IEP meeting, reevaluation, and when you request it, the district must give you the Procedural Safeguards Notice — a document describing all your rights.
+The PEA must give you the Procedural Safeguards Notice at least annually and upon initial referral for evaluation; other IDEA events can also trigger the notice.
+It is a document describing all your rights.
 Arizona's ESS division publishes the Arizona Procedural Safeguards document.
 Many districts hand parents a dense booklet, point to it briefly, and move on.
 The protections in that document are legally enforceable.

 Key rights in the safeguards: the right to request mediation, file a state complaint with ADE, request a due process hearing, and file an OCR complaint for Section 504 issues.